• Skip to main content

 • Serve it as a side dish for just about any hearty meal.

-• As a pasta sauce: In the last 30 minutes while your tomatoes cooks, bring a big pot of water to a boil.
-Once it's boiling, salt the water with a big tablespoon of salt.
+• As a pasta sauce: In the last 30 minutes while your tomatoes cook, bring a big pot of water to a boil.
+Once it’s boiling, salt the water with a big tablespoon of salt.
 Cook 12-16 ounces (usually a package) of long-cut pasta (I use fettuccini) until al dente, about 1 minute shy of the cooking instructions.
 When your roasted tomatoes come out of the oven, add your al dente pasta right to the pot and use tongs to mix it all into a sauce.
 Add a few tablespoons of the starchy pasta cooking water if needed to loosen it up.
 You can also puree the tomatoes to make a smooth, velvety sauce before adding it to the pasta.

 How to Make Slow-Roasted Tomatoes: